 Page tree

+User Experience (UX) Metrics are quantitative and qualitative data points collected to track, measure, and compare the user experience of websites, applications, products, and services.
+They reflect the attitudes and behaviors of real people, providing valuable insights into how users interact with a product or service.
 Measuring and improving the user experience of your product or service requires a plan and an understanding of who your users are.
-Whether your goal is to introduce guidance and processes for measuring user experience, or trying to scale UX in your organization, a well-devised plan will improve your chances of success.
+Whether your goal is to introduce guidance and processes for measuring user experience or trying to scale UX in your organization, a well-devised plan will improve your chances of success.
 In addition, it can play a critical role in convincing stakeholders to invest in UX and make it an essential part of your product development process.

-Key areas to consider when creating a User Experience measurement plan
+Key areas to consider with User Experience (UX) Metrics

 Create a Communication Process